sshtools/sequins/README.md

 # Sequins

-A library to help make line based console output in Java applications a bit prettier.

-This is used in several [JADAPTIVE](https://jadaptive.com) applications such as [Push SFTP](https://github.com/sshtools/push-sftp).
+Some extensions and helpers used to augment [JLine3](https://github.com/jline/jline3), as used in several [JADAPTIVE](https://jadaptive.com) command line applications such as [Push SFTP](https://github.com/sshtools/push-sftp).

 ## Get Sequins